Competency Library and Mapping tools

 Review and update

 Mapped profiles are linked to assessments, performance reviews, and development plans.
-Update annually (or as operations evolve) to keep competency requirements relevant.
+Update annually (or as operations evolve) to keep requirements relevant in your competency management system.

 FAQ